How to Choose Your Scalpel Handle and Blades

 Different dental procedures call for different tools, and scalpels are no exception.
 The shape of the blade and the design of the handle directly influence your control and access.
 For fine, intricate incisions, such as those in periodontal or implant surgery, a smaller blade like the #15 or #15C on a slender #7 handle often provides the best visibility and precision.
 For broader incisions, a classic #10 blade on a standard #3 handle might be more appropriate.
 Choosing the right combination is critical for procedural success, as it ensures you can perform the work with confidence and accuracy.

-Prioritizing Ergonomics for Comfort and Control
+Why Ergonomics Matter for Comfort and Control

 A scalpel should feel balanced and comfortable in your hand, especially during lengthy or complex procedures.
 An ergonomic handle with a textured grip can significantly reduce hand fatigue and improve tactile sensitivity, allowing for more controlled and precise movements.
 This principle of comfort-driven design is something we value across all our instrument lines, including the feather-light Air Series.
 A well-designed handle firmly secures the blade, minimizing the risk of slippage and enhancing overall safety.
 Prioritizing ergonomics isn't a luxury—it's a fundamental part of achieving consistent, high-quality clinical results.